 Naeha’s post-doctoral work offered new insights into several aspects of NLR function.
 Using a combination of sub-cellular imaging and biochemistry, she showed that mitochondria play a crucial role in assembly of the NLRP3 inflammasome.
 A key feature of this finding was that NLRP3 associates with mitochondria upon activation and such recruitment was promoted by the mitochondrial adapter protein MAVS.
 This was contrary to the prior belief that NLRP3 inflammasome assembly occurs in the cytosol.
 Her data change the prevailing inflammasome model from one involving a single adapter protein to one in which at least two adapters (ASC and MAVS) are required for optimal response to non-crystalline activators (Subramanian et al, Cell, 153, 348–361, 2013).
 She has also been involved in studying the role of calcium and cAMP as molecular regulators of NLRP3 activation (Nature, 492: 123, 2012), and the role of inflammasome-dependent cytokines IL-1b and IL-18 in orchestrating acute innate immune responses against intra- and extra-cellular pathogens in the lymph node (Cell, 150: 1235, 2012).
 Finally, as a step toward understanding the molecular basis of immune disorders, she was involved in studying signaling abnormalities in leukocyte subsets resulting from gain-of-function genomic deletions in PLCG2 (Phospholipase C γ2) (N. Engl.
 J. Med., 366: 330, 2012).
 This study deciphered the pathophysiologic cause of PLAID (Phospholipase Cγ2-associated Antibody deficiency and Immune Dysregulation), a novel disorder of immune dysregulation, and was recognized with the NIAID Merit Award (2011) and the NIH Director’s Award (2012).

-Naeha joined the ISB faculty as Assistant Professor in March 2014 and is the newest addition to the faculty.
+Naeha joined the ISB faculty as Assistant Professor in March 2014.

 PhD, Immunology, National Institute of Immunology, New Delhi